steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Using-Attribute-Rules.md

 ## Attribute Rules

-**Attribute Rules** is a special node that can be added to a VST Sound in the **Structure** view.
+**Attribute Rules** is a special node that can be added to a VST Sound in the **Structure** section.
 Within the **Attribute Rules** node, you can create a set of rules and commands for setting, deleting and testing MediaBay attributes.

 ![Attribute Rules Node](../images/Attribute-Rules-Node.png)

 The top node **Attribute Rules** cannot be renamed.
 You can create additional **Attribute Rules** nodes within the top node.
 These additional nodes define a subset of rules.
-Additional nodes can be renamed and referenced by that name, for example, to define separate rules for Program and Layer presets.
+Additional nodes can be renamed and referenced by that name, for example, to define separate rules for program and layer presets.

 ## Attribute Rule